-29 § 850.1(a)(1)(A) provides that "[f]ollowing application by an electrical corporation, the commission shall issue a financing order if the commission determines that the following conditions are satisfied: (i) The recovery cost to be reimbursed from the recovery bonds have been found to be just and reasonable pursuant to Section 451 or 451.1, as applicable, or are allocated to the ratepayers pursuant to subdivision (c) of Section 451.2. (ii) The issuance of the recovery bonds, including all material terms and conditions of the recovery bonds, including, without limitation, interest rates, rating, amortization redemption, and maturity, and the imposition and collection of fixed recovery charges as set forth in an application satisfy all of the following conditions, as applicable: (I) They are just and reasonable.
+$^{^{27}}$ § 850.1(a)(1)(A) provides that "[f]ollowing application by an electrical corporation, the commission shall issue a financing order if the commission determines that the following conditions are satisfied: (i) The recovery cost to be reimbursed from the recovery bonds have been found to be just and reasonable pursuant to Section 451 or 451.1, as applicable, or are allocated to the ratepayers pursuant to subdivision (c) of Section 451.2. (ii) The issuance of the recovery bonds, including all material terms and conditions of the recovery bonds, including, without limitation, interest rates, rating, amortization redemption, and maturity, and the imposition and collection of fixed recovery charges as set forth in an application satisfy all of the following conditions, as applicable: (I) They are just and reasonable.
 (II) They are consistent with the public interest.
 (III) The recovery of recovery costs through the designation of the fixed recovery charges and any associated fixed recovery tax amounts, and the issuance of recovery bonds in connection with the fixed recovery charges, would reduce, to the maximum extent possible, the rates on a present value basis that consumers within the electrical corporation's service territory would pay as compared to the use of traditional utility financing mechanisms, which shall be calculated using the electrical corporation's corporate debt and equity in the ratio approved by the commission at the time of the financing order."

-Financing Costs.
-PG&E attached its proposed securitization Financing Order as an Attachment to its Application, and the securitization is described more fully in PG&E's Testimony.
-PG&E proposes to either form a wholly owned but legally and fiscally independent SPE, or use the Existing SPE, that would issue the Recovery Bonds up to the Authorized Amount (i.e., the Second AB 1054 CapEx, plus the Upfront Financing Costs).
+PG&E proposes to either form a wholly owned but legally and fiscally independent SPE, or use the Existing SPE, that would issue the Recovery Bonds up to the Authorized Amount (i.e., the Third AB 1054 CapEx, plus the Pre-Securitization Debt Financing Costs, plus the Upfront Financing Costs).
 The Recovery Bonds will be secured by the Recovery Property, including the nonbypassable Fixed Recovery Charges.
-PG&E contends that this structure for the transaction would be safe and would enable the Recovery Bonds to obtain the highest possible credit ratings from the rating agencies and thereby lower the overall cost to Consumers for the capital expenditures being financed through securitization.30
+PG&E contends that this structure for the transaction would be safe and would enable the Recovery Bonds to obtain the highest possible credit ratings from the rating agencies and thereby lower the overall cost to Consumers for the capital expenditures being financed through securitization.28

 Two structural requirements apply to the issuance of the Recovery Bonds.
 First, an asset must be created that can be pledged to support the Recovery Bonds.
 AB 1054 authorizes the establishment of Recovery Property, which principally consists of the right to receive revenues from a nonbypassable electric rate component called the Fixed Recovery Charge.
-AB 1054 provides that the Fixed Recovery Charges will be adjusted as least annually via a Commission-approved True-Up Mechanism, so that they are consistently adjusted at a level that ensures timely recovery of amounts sufficient to pay the debt service on the Recovery Bonds and other Ongoing Financing Costs.
+AB 1054 provides that the Fixed Recovery Charges will be adjusted at least annually via a Commission-approved True-Up Mechanism, so that they are consistently adjusted at a level that ensures timely recovery of amounts sufficient to pay the debt service on the Recovery Bonds and other Ongoing Financing Costs.